Testing in Gradle

-In the Gradle projects tool window, click .
+In the Gradle tool window, click to open the Gradle settings page.

-In your Gradle project, in the editor, create or select a test that you want to run.
+In your Gradle project, in the editor, create or select a test to run.

 Alternatively, click the icon in the left gutter.

-- If you selected Gradle Test Runner, IntelliJ IDEA runs tests using a Gradle test runner and displays the output in the Run Gradle tool window.
+- IntelliJ IDEA runs the tests with the configured test runner and displays the output in the test tab of the Run tool window.

 Debug Gradle tests